gdavidbutler/pthreadChannel/README.md

 ### Store

 A Channel's store implementation is programmable.

 In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange a message) works well when coded in machine or assembler language (a jumping, from put to get, context switch).
 Then, if a message store is desired (queue, stack, etc.), it is implemented as another CSP.

 Modern CSPs (e.g. "coroutines", "functions", etc.), supporting "local" variables and recursion, have a much higher context switch overhead.
 But native support by modern processors makes it acceptable.

 However pthreads require operating system support and context switches are prohibitively expensive for simple message stores.
-A solution is to implement stores as shared code executed within pthreads' contexts.
+Therefore stores are implemented as shared code executed within pthreads' contexts.

 If provided at chanCreate, a Channel can use a store implementation.
 The implementation can control latency, priority, etc.